Esther Chapter 6 Bible Study: The sleepless king and providence of God

 • The one honoured should be paraded through the streets and in the city square for the admiration of the people.

 Let me tell you christian that if you serve the Lord faithfully in this life then that day will come.
-The day will come when you are publically displayed and honoured and praised by God Himself.
+The day will come when you are publicly displayed and honoured and praised by God Himself.
 But don't set your heart on it in this life!
 There is something of Haman in each of us that because of pride, desires the honour and admiration of our peers here and now.
 [5] But now is not the time for such things.
 If God so chooses to honour you now then fine, but in actuality all honour should now be reserved for Jesus.
 [6] Your attitude, and mine, should reflect the words of this great hymn (my favourite actually):

 Riches I heed not, nor man's empty praise,